-Serbia: Split In Islamic Community Proves Hard To Heal7.
-November 2011. / Uncategorized
+Serbia: Split In Islamic Community Proves Hard To Heal, Uncategorized

 Despite a purported deal to put aside their differences, the two Islamic communities in Serbia continue to be at odds.